 - Carries around too much in his backpack and never cleans it out

 - Cannot do homework without constant supervision

-- Becomes oppositional when asked to do tasks that involve multiple steps
+- Becomes angry when asked to do tasks that involve multiple steps

 - Gives too many details or irrelevant details when talking or writing